HaiderManzoor/FaceDistanceMeasure-/Distance_measurement_using_single_camera-main/README.md

 Below is a demonstration of how the project works:

 ![FaceDistanceMeasure Demo](./output.png)
-*Image showing the face detection and distance measurement in action.*
+*Image showing the face detection and distance measurement with a distance of 70.76cm from the camera*
 ## 🤔 **Use Cases**
 - 📚 **Educational Purposes:** Learn the basics of computer vision and distance estimation.
 - 🛠️ **DIY Projects:** Use it for robotics, surveillance, or smart home systems.